 Tissue Chips to Test the Safety and Efficacy of Antiviral Therapies

 Approximately 30 percent of promising medications fail in human clinical trials because they are determined to be toxic despite promising preclinical studies in animal and cell models.
 Tissue chips — small, 3D bioengineered devices that model human organs — could improve drug testing and development by allowing scientists to predict more accurately how safe and effective drugs are before they are tested in people.
-Researchers are investigating whether tissue chips could help speed up the development of COVID-19 treatments.
-For example, an NCATS-supported research team that developed a lung-on-a-chip to study influenza infection and its use for drug screening has been able to rapidly pivot to testing existing antiviral therapies for their potential to treat COVID-19.
+Researchers are investigating whether tissue chips could help speed up the development of COVID‑19 treatments.
+For example, an NCATS-supported research team that developed a lung-on-a-chip to study and treat influenza infection used it to test existing antiviral therapies for their potential to treat COVID‑19.